romene/Naturaily-netlify/_posts/2019-02-22-8-frameworks-for-ruby-that-aren’t-rails.md

 ### Sinatra

 Now I know, many of you will be outraged, saying that [Sinatra](https://github.com/sinatra/sinatra){:rel=”nofollow”}
  is technically not a framework but rather a **DSL** (domain-specific language) for building websites, web services and web applications in Ruby.
 On the other hand, there are also some of you, that will keep insisting that it is widely considered as a framework, and therefore we’ve included it in this list.
 Sinatra, written in 2000 lines of Ruby, is the biggest of the frameworks on the list, but still it emphasizes the minimalistic approach to development, offering only what is necessary to handle HTTP requests and deliver responses to clients.
-Sinatra’s syntax is easy to understand and quite straightforward, it allows for rapid API development, site building or creating a Ruby-based web service.
+Sinatra’s syntax is easy to understand and quite straightforward, and it allows for rapid API development, site building or creating a Ruby-based web service.

 ### Padrino

 [Padrino](https://github.com/padrino/padrino-framework){:rel=”nofollow”}
 is a **full-stack** Ruby framework built upon the Sinatra web library.
-It might be based on Sinatra but it adds many additional tools, such as having generators, tag helpers, caching, localization, mailers, etc. It is best suited for those who have an existing Sinatra app that is becoming more complex and warranting things that come in a full-stack framework.
+It might be based on Sinatra, but it adds many additional tools, such as having generators, tag helpers, caching, localization, mailers, etc. It is best suited for those who have an existing Sinatra app that is becoming more complex and warranting things that come in a full-stack framework.
 You can start with Sinatra and graduate to Padrino if needed.

 ### Hanami